Heng Long Teochew Porridge

 Why would anyone want to destroy the place is beyond me.

 I read that after the incident, they resumed work the very next day at noon.
-Loads of dishes must be sold before they can cover the cost of damages (just based off their prices that they charged us).
+Based off their prices that they charged us, to cover the cost of damages, they’ll have to churn out a higher volume of sales.

 All because these old chaps and lady couldn’t control their liquor and behaved like juvenile delinquents over $7 a person.
 It’s because of people like them that there’s a liquor ban after 10.30pm now.